microsoft/vscode-docs/docs/languages/julia.md

 ## Debugging

 You can start debugging by opening the Julia file that you would like to debug.
-Then, select the Debug view on the Activity bar (as shown below):
+Then, select the **Run and Debug** view on the Activity bar (as shown below):

 ![Getting started debugging Julia code](images/julia/debug1.png)